Shumi Maritsa: Russo-Turkish War

-During the second Battle of Shipka Pass in the Russo-Turkish War, the Russian command sees that the spiked position can not be held back any more.
-General Stoletov, the commander of the Bulgarian forces takes a decision to retreat.
+During the Second Battle of Shipka Pass in the Russo-Turkish War, the Russian command saw that the spiked position couldn't be held back any more.
+General Stoletov, the commander of the Bulgarian forces, took a decision to retreat.
 The Russian regiments retreat along the Gabrovo highway to slow Turkish troops.
-The Bulgarian volunteers are at the Shipka Peak, while the Turkish forces was en route to capture the Bulgarian positions.
-Bravely, Major Chilyayev stood on a rock and sang "Shumi Maritsa".
-When they hear, the volunteers stop and slam their march, throw themselves in a bayonet charge.
-The Turks see the frenzied Bulgarians in front of them and retreated from their position.
+The Bulgarian volunteers were at the Shipka Peak, while the Turkish forces were en route to capture the Bulgarian positions.
+Bravely, Major Chilyayev stood on a rock and sang "Maritza Rushes".
+When they heard it, the volunteers stopped and slammed their march, and threw themselves in a bayonet charge.
+The Turks saw the frenzied Bulgarians in front of them and retreated from their position.

 Serbo-Bulgarian War

-During the Battle of Slivnitsa, part of the Serbo-Bulgarian War in 1885, a large group of Serbian Army was defending their positions at Slivnitsa and was reinforced before by a 135-kilometer march from southern Bulgaria to the Slivnitsa position.
+During the Battle of Slivnitsa, part of the Serbo-Bulgarian War in 1885, a large group of the Serbian Army was defending their positions at Slivnitsa and was reinforced before by a 135-kilometer march from southern Bulgaria to the Slivnitsa position.
 When the two battalions of the Serbian Army' Danubian Regiment arrived on the battlefield, Captain Benderev as the commander of the Bulgarian Army issued order to take Serbian positions immediately.
 This attack of the Danube Regiment is the most glorious and most important moment in Bulgarian history.
-Without a fight, in the performance of Shumi Maritsa, the Danube Regiment quickly climbed on a steep cliff.
-When the Serbian army heard the sound of the Shumi Maritsa", the Serbian Army escaped panically.
-The attack by the Bulgarian army ends the battle with the Serbs retreating.
+Without a fight, in the performance of "Maritza Rushes", the Danube Regiment quickly climbed on a steep cliff.
+When the Serbian Army heard the lyrics, they escaped panically.
+The attack by the Bulgarian Army ended the battle with the Serbs retreating.

 Balkan Wars

 First Balkan War

-On October 16, 1912, at Karaağaç, the commander of the 18th King Ferdinand I regiment, Lieutenant Colonel Antonov sees the advancing Turkish infantry battalions.
-He takes over the regal shrine and with a sword taken out, under the sounds of Shumi Maritsa performed by the regimental brass band, he led the attack of his army.
+On 16 October 1912, at Karaağaç, the commander of the 18th King Ferdinand I regiment, Lieutenant Colonel Antonov saw the advancing Turkish infantry battalions.
+He took over the regal shrine and with a sword taken out, under the anthem's lyrics performed by the regimental brass band, he led the attack of his army.
 The attacking forces of the Turkish Army were dismissed, and the regiment's advance and division continued with complete success.

-On the night of 12 March 1913, the commander of the 23rd "Shipka" Infantry Regiment receives the task of storming the Ayvaz Baba, a fort in the eastern sector of the Edirne defence.
+On the night of 12 March 1913, the commander of the 23rd "Shipka" Infantry Regiment received the task of storming the Ayvaz Baba, a fort in the eastern sector of the Edirne defence.
 The regiment commander, Colonel Ivan Pashinov, judged that he would not be able to pass the wire barriers on the fortress.
-Nevertheless, he brought with him the regimental flag and, under the sounds of "Shumi Maritsa", performed by the regimental music, he led his regiment forward.
-Under a hail of bullets and shrapnels, the regiment overcome the enemy wire barriers and at 5.30 pm on March 13 the regimental flag is already waving over the captured Ayvaz Baba fort.
+Nevertheless, he brought with him the regimental flag and, during the performance of "Maritza Rushes" by the regimental music, he led his regiment forward.
+Under a hail of bullets and shrapnels, the regiment overcame the enemy wire barriers, and at approximately 5:30 pm on 13 March, the regimental flag waved over the captured Ayvaz Baba fort.